grafana/opentelemetry-workshop/site/docs/lab3/instrument.md

 - How OpenTelemetry custom span attributes are stored and searchable in Tempo and Grafana Cloud Traces.

-- How to search for an OpenTelemetry custom metric using Mimir, Grafana Cloud Metrics and Grafana Explore Metrics.
+- How to search for an OpenTelemetry custom metric using Prometheus, Grafana Cloud Metrics and Metrics Drilldown.

 ## You've finished!
 What next?